Implementing Laws At-a-Glance

 Public and private organizations with at least 50 employees or civil servants must establish internal reporting channels.
 Private organizations in the following sectors must establish internal reporting channels, irrespective of the number of employees or civil servants: (i) financial services, products, and markets, (ii) prevention of money laundering and terrorist financing, (iii) transport safety, and (iv) protection of the environment.

-Private organizations with 50 to 249 employees have until December 17, 2023 to establish their channels.
-All other eligible organizations are expected to establish internal reporting channels within a period of six months after the Act enters into force.
+Private organizations with 50 to 249 employees had until December 17, 2023, to establish their channels.
+All other eligible organizations were expected to establish internal reporting channels within a period of six months after the Act entered into force.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?